Hello Brother (1999 film)

-Hello Brother is a 1999 Indian Hindi-language romantic fantasy comedy action film written and directed by Sohail Khan.
+Hello Brother is a 1999 Indian Hindi-language supernatural action romantic comedy film written and directed by Sohail Khan.
 It stars Khan's real-life elder brothers Salman Khan and Arbaaz Khan with Rani Mukerji and Shakti Kapoor.
 The film is an adaptation of 1992 Malayalam film Aayushkalam (itself adapted from the 1990 American films Ghost and Heart Condition).

 Plot

 Hero (Salman Khan) works for a courier company owned by Khanna (Shakti Kapoor).
 He is spirited and humorous and is in love with Rani (Rani Mukerji) but she simply thinks of Hero as a very good friend.
 Inspector Vishal (Arbaaz Khan) works in the narcotics department.
-Vishal, who is stationed at a different Police Department, transfers to Mumbai from Goa.
-Vishal suspects Khanna to be involved in a drug ring and confronts him.
+Vishal, who is stationed at a different Police Department, transfers to Mumbai from Goa where he is greeted Sr.Inspector(Padoda(e))(Neeraj Vohra).Vishal suspects Khanna to be involved in a drug ring and confronts him.
 Hero stands up to Vishal and defends his boss, but soon learns the truth behind Khanna.
 In a confrontation, Hero is shot dead by Khanna and shoots Vishal in the heart.
 The police department decides to transplant Hero's heart into Vishal's body.

 Hero appears as a ghost now and can only be seen by Vishal, since his heart is in Vishal's body.
 Hero says that he will only rest in peace after Khanna is killed, thus avenging him.
 Vishal decides to go about doing this, and Rani and Vishal begin to fall in love with each other.
 Hero dislikes this and tries to foil Vishal's plans of getting close to Rani.
 But Hero and Vishal start getting closer and work together, becoming good friends after Vishal confronts Khanna's drug company.

 Khanna arranges to leave the country but kidnaps Rani.
 Vishal and Hero go to save Rani and fight off Khanna's henchmen, but Vishal gets injured.
 Enraged, Hero then goes inside him and controls his fighting moves, helping him to beat the thugs.
 Rani witnesses this and realizes that only Hero could perform such moves.
 She calls out Hero's name, though Vishal does not know that Hero is inside him.
 Khanna shoots Vishal.
 Hero takes Vishal's hand and shoots Khanna with the gun.

 Khanna finally dies, and as Rani is comforting Vishal, he tells her that Hero is with them and he loves Rani.
 Rani then tells Vishal to tell Hero that she loves Him.
 Khanna's ghost rises from his dead body and Hero hits him.
 Khanna is taken to Hell and Hero is taken to Heaven.